 The retailer API makes active use of rate limiting.
-Being a heavily used API, we have to take measures to try to guarantee maximum stability and uptime for all of our users.
+Due to the high volumes of traffic to our API, we have to take measures to try to guarantee maximum stability and uptime for all of our users.
 Sometimes the API gets hits with extreme volumes of requests, and allowing those to reach the internal landscape at bol.com makes it difficult to make these guarantees.

 We strive to configure rate limits at thresholds that allow our users to do the calls they need to do in the time they need to do them.
-This, however, does not mean we are going to provide unlimited budget for doing requests.
+This however does not mean we will provide unlimited an budget for doing requests.

 See below for the rate limits currently enforced by the retailer API.

-If you want to request the rate limits from your application to automatically process them, find them here:
+If you want to request the rate limits from your application to automatically process them, find them at this endpoint:

-You can use the provided endpoint to stay up to date with rate limit changes, or retrieve the active limits from the rate limiting headers that we provide with every request.
+You can use this to stay up to date with rate limit changes, or retrieve the active limits from the rate limiting headers that we provide with every request.

 The Retailer API is heavily used, and we define rate limits to allow retailers to do what they need to do on the API, but also to protect the services that provide the functionality.
-This is a tough balancing act and sometimes may lead to configurations that may or may not work for you.
-Feel free to reach out to Partner Service to discuss the rate limits if they are proving to be problematic.
-We are always looking for the optimal settings.
+Balancing these demands can sometimes lead to configurations that may or may not work for you.
+Feel free to reach out to Partner Service to discuss your rate limits if they are proving to be problematic.
+We are always trying to refine and improve our service.